arykov/arykov.github.com/_posts/2012-08-02-weblogicmbeanmaker-and-maven.md

 > java weblogic.management.commo.WebLogicMBeanMaker -jvmArgs "-Dweblogic.home=${project.build.sourceDirectory}/.." ...

 This fake WebLogic home location should be part of your project and fixed relative to your source.
 All you need to do to set it up is to add &lt;WEBLOGIC_HOME&gt;/lib/schema/weblogic-domain-binding.jar to your ${project.build.sourceDirectory}/../lib/schema/ as well as &lt;WEBLOGIC_HOME&gt;/lib/mbeantypes/wlManagementImplSource.jar and &lt;WEBLOGIC_HOME&gt;/lib/mbeantypes/wlManagementMBean.jar to ${project.build.sourceDirectory}/../lib/mbeantypes.

+Check out your typical BEA sample security providers project that can be built with maven [here](https://github.com/arykov/weblogic-security-provider-mvn).